-She is now a graduate student in Human Development and Family Studies with interests in policymaking, program development and evaluation, and civic engagement.
-Her advisors are Dr. Karen Bogenschneider and Dr. Sarah Halpern Meekin.
-As a graduate student, she has worked off campus at the National Council on Crime and Delinquency and Briarpatch Youth Services, as well as on campus as a Project Assistant for the Policy Institute for Family Impact Seminars and as a Teaching Assistant for the courses Family Perspectives in Policymaking and Consuming Happiness.
-She is currently Project Assistant for the Money, Relationships, and Equality (MORE) initiative, directed by Christine Whelan.
+She is a graduate student in Human Development and Family Studies with interests in first-generation college students, program development and evaluation, and policymaking.
+Her advisor is Dr. Sarah Halpern Meekin; for her master’s was also advised by Dr. Karen Bogenschneider.
+As a graduate student, she has worked at the National Council on Crime and Delinquency and Briarpatch Youth Services, as well as on campus as a Project Assistant for the Policy Institute for Family Impact Seminars, Project Assistant at the the Money, Relationships, and Equality (MORE) initiative, and as a Teaching Assistant for the courses Family Perspectives in Policymaking and Consuming Happiness.
 She recently received an Honorable Mention from the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP).
-She is also a mentor for teen girls through Forward Learning Youth and Young Adults (FLYY).
+She has been a mentor for teen girls through Forward Learning Youth and Young Adults (FLYY).

 Parrott, E. (2014).
 Hi ho!
 Hi ho!
 It’s off to work teens go!.
 Parenthetical Blog.
 Retrieved from: http://myparenthetical.com/off-to-work-teens-go/